 Any time money enters or leaves your business, it needs to be recorded.

-When you sell 100 dinosaur-shaped balloons to a customer, the revenue your business earns needs to go on the books (meaning, you need to record it in some kind of ledger, whether that’s accounting software, an Excel file, or a paper ledger).
-And when you order another 10,000 dinosaur balloons wholesale, the money you pay your vendor needs to be recorded as well.
+When you sell 100 dinosaur-shaped balloons to a customer, the revenue your business earns needs to go on the books (meaning, you need to record it in your accounts receivable in some kind of ledger, whether that’s accounting software, an Excel file, or a paper ledger).
+And when you order another 10,000 dinosaur balloons wholesale, the money you pay your vendor needs to be recorded as well, in your accounts payable.

 You can manually import that information by copying it from your online bank account.
 Or you can use accounting software to automatically import it for you.
 This can happen daily, weekly, or at the least, monthly, depending on how busy your ecommerce store is.

 Once a transaction is on the books, it needs to be categorized.
 The two main categories are income and expenses.
 Accounting software won’t categorize your transactions for you, but a bookkeeper—or your team at Bench—will.